Josh Lowe Player Props: Rays vs. Athletics

 Josh Lowe At The Plate

-- Lowe has picked up an RBI in 44.4% of his games this year, with two or more RBI in 14.8% of his games.
-He has also driven in three or more runs in four contests.
+- Lowe has driven in a run in 24 games this year (43.6%), including eight games with more than one RBI (14.5%).
+He has also driven in three or more of his team's runs in four contests.

-- In 24 of 54 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.